Ninian: Dedications to St Ninian

 Dedications to Saint Ninian are expressions of respect for the good works that are attributed to him, and the authenticity of the stories about him are not relevant to that point.
 Almost all of the dedications have their origins in the medieval era, after Aelred wrote his account.

 The dedications are found throughout the lands of the ancient Picts of Scotland, throughout Scotland south of the Firths of Clyde and Forth, in Orkney and Shetland, and in parts of northern England.
-Ss Ninian and Triduana's Church, Edinburgh is a Roman Catholic church dedicated to Ninian.

 Dedications on the Isle of Man date from the time of medieval Scottish dominance, and are not natively inspired.

-There are dedications to Ninian in East Donegal and Belfast; and a spot formerly on the shore of Belfast Lough was traditionally known as St. Ninian's point, where the missionary reputedly landed after a voyage from Scotland.
+There are dedications to Ninian in East Donegal including the Parish Church in Convoy, and also in Belfast; and a spot formerly on the shore of Belfast Lough was traditionally known as St Ninian's Point, where the missionary reputedly landed after a voyage from Scotland.
 These connections reflect a strong Ulster-Scots heritage in both areas of Ulster.

 There are also dedications elsewhere in the world where there is a Scottish heritage, such as Nova Scotia.
-St. Ninian's Cathedral is located in Antigonish, Nova Scotia.
+St Ninian's Cathedral is located in Antigonish, Nova Scotia.

 There is a noticeable lack of dedications in the Scottish Highlands and Isles, save for Kilninian and the Holy Spring of St Ninian of the Orthodox Mull Monastery on the Isle of Mull.

-In Scotland the date 16 September is celebrated as St. Ninian's Feast Day.

-In the modern era, St Ninian and Triduana's Church, Edinburgh is a Roman Catholic church constructed in 1932 that is dedicated to Ninian.

-St Martin and St Ninian is a Catholic church in Whithorn, Wigtownshire constructed in 1959–60 in the Diocese of Galloway.
-The architect was Harry Stuart Goodhart-Rendel, (1887–1959).
+In the modern era, the first cathedral built in Scotland after the Protestant Reformation, St Ninian's Cathedral, Perth, was dedicated to the saint in 1850.
+St Ninian and Triduana's Church, Edinburgh is a Roman Catholic church constructed in 1932 that is dedicated to Ninian.
+St Martin and St Ninian is a Catholic church in Whithorn, constructed in 1959–60 in the Roman Catholic Diocese of Galloway.
+The architect was Harry Stuart Goodhart-Rendel (1887–1959).

-Ninian is honored in the Church of England and in the Episcopal Church on 16 September.
+In Scotland the date 16 September is celebrated as St Ninian's Feast Day.
+Ninian is honoured in the Church of England and in the Episcopal Church on 16 September.